ASTMH Annual Meeting 2025

 concerns to shape the programs and response.”

-She believes these and other essential elements of the battle against HIV offer a core strategy for confronting “whatever [global health challenge] you need to address.”
-She said that includes fighting neglected tropical diseases (NTDs) such as onchocerciasis and schistosomiasis, maintaining momentum against malaria, confronting the alarming spread of antimicrobial-resistant (AMR) pathogens, engaging rising rates of non-communicable diseases in the Global South, and taking aim at health threats linked to climate change.
+She said she believes that these and other essential elements of the battle against HIV offer a core strategy for confronting “whatever [global health challenge] you need to address.”
+That includes fighting NTDs such as onchocerciasis and schistosomiasis, maintaining momentum against malaria, confronting the alarming spread of antimicrobial-resistant (AMR) pathogens, engaging rising rates of non-communicable diseases in the Global South, and taking aim at health threats linked to climate change.

-Dr. El-Sadr concluded with an acknowledgement of the “major threats” that now exist to global health funding and not just from the United States.
-She said now is an important moment to emphasize why global health matters.
-She touched on the fact that we “live in a connected world” where diseases can easily move across borders.
+She concluded with an acknowledgement of the “major threats” that now exist to global health funding and not just from the United States.
+She said now is an important moment to emphasize why global health matters and touched on the fact that we “live in a connected world” where diseases can easily move across borders.
 But she also focused on another reason the world should be invested in global health.